 3PL companies enable growth

 As a business owner, a big indicator that your company could benefit from 3PL services isn’t whether you’re currently growing, but that you’re looking to grow.
 Oftentimes, middle-market businesses are assessing growth-by-acquisition, as well as organic growth.
-By lowering costs, combining warehousing and logistics functions, and integrating distribution networks, a 3PL company could expedite or improve either scenario.
+By lowering costs, combining warehousing and logistics functions, exploring AI capabilities in distribution, and integrating distribution networks, a 3PL company could expedite or improve either scenario.

 However, rapid growth can prompt business owners to turn to third-party logistics companies as well — and for many of the same reasons.
 In that case, the right 3PL partnership could provide enough cost savings in your supply chain functions to facilitate the purchase of new manufacturing equipment or a more robust IT system.